 Examining the Textual Evidence

 The style and content of the "Prelude" offer clues, albeit circumstantial, about its potential origins.
 The language used is characteristic of medieval Latin, the lingua franca of scholarship in that era.
-However, stylistic variations within the Gesta Danorum suggest that Saxo’s own writing style might differ from that of the "Prelude."
+Even so, stylistic variations within the Gesta Danorum suggest that Saxo’s own writing style might differ from that of the "Prelude.

-For example, the "Prelude" often exhibits a more concise and formulaic style, resembling the structure of origin myths found in other medieval chronicles.
-Saxo’s writing, in contrast, tends to be more elaborate and embellished, reflecting his rhetorical training and literary ambitions.
+As an example, the "Prelude" often exhibits a more concise and formulaic style, resembling the structure of origin myths found in other medieval chronicles.
+Because of that, saxo’s writing, in contrast, tends to be more elaborate and embellished, reflecting his rhetorical training and literary ambitions.
 This stylistic divergence could indicate that the "Prelude" was originally composed by someone other than Saxo, perhaps a scholar with a more antiquarian or genealogical focus.

 Potential Clues from Textual Analysis: